-There were no transfers between levels in the fair value hierarchy for the year ended 30 June 2023.
-There was a transfer from level 3 to level 1 during the year ended 30 June 2022 due to the listing of one of the international unlisted equity securities in the US stock exchange.
+There were no transfers between levels in the fair value hierarchy for the year ended 30 June 2024 and 30 June 2023.

 (iv) Disclosed fair values

 For all financial instruments other than those measured at fair value, their carrying value approximates fair value.